devrdpatel/codepath-Unit-2/README.md

 ## Notes

 It was challenging trying to adjust the layout of the collection view so that the poster images fit nicely.
 There are so many different customizations available with a collection view and it was initially difficult to figure out what I needed to change but I was eventually able to figure it out.
+I also tried to make an additional network call to another end-point but couldn't figure out how to do resuse the existing tableview for this yet so the See Similar Movies button that is visible currently doesn't work as expected.

 ## License